tudordascalu/parkinsons-detection/README.md

 # Notes

-- unfortunately the train and test data set contain duplicates; this indicates that the error provided by both models is not an unbiased estimate of the expected loss
+- unfortunately the train and test data set contain duplicates; this indicates that the test error computed by both models is not an unbiased estimate of the expected error